You want smart political talk without the meltdowns?

 Because what they're doing is no different from yelling bomb on an airplane or fire in a crowded movie theater.

-If Kyle is found not guilty or if there's a mistrial.
+They're setting the stage for massive unrest if Kyle is found not guilty or if there's a mistrial.

-I'll tell you right now where my mind is, if, for example, open borders, process release, uh disperse around the country, don't give a COVID test or a vaccine mandate, preferential treatment to illegal immigrants.
+If, for example, open borders, process release, disperse around the country, don't give a COVID test or a vaccine mandate, preferential treatment to illegal immigrants.

 If Americans get sick and die, I'd say the federal government has blood on its hands.

-They do a disservice to the entire country, and if people react to it because the expectation was not met, that they created, I hold them accountable.
+And if people react to it because the expectation was not met that they created, I hold them accountable.

 No.

-The media lied to us for four straight years about Trump Russia collusion.
+The media lied to us for four straight years about Trump-Russia collusion.

-They even got pulled surprises for it.
+They even got pull-out surprises for it.

-It's it's disgusting, it's repulsive.
+It's repulsive.

 The best answer is don't watch it.